Crab Stuffed Salmon

 Can I Use Frozen Salmon?

 Definitely!
-I recommend that you find a frozen salmon brand that you trust, but in general, frozen seafood is as fresh, if not fresher, than most salmon behind the glass at the fish counter!
+I recommend that you find a frozen salmon brand that you trust, but in general, frozen seafood is as fresh, if not fresher, than most salmon behind the glass at the fish counter.
+Keep in mind that properly frozen salmon should be solid and free of any signs of thawing or freezer burn.

-a mixture of crab meat in a glass mixing bowl.
+A mixture of crab meat, cream cheese, and diced bell peppers in a glass mixing bowl.

 So, how do you make this impressive main course?
 It’s easy!
 Let’s take a look at the process, step-by-step.